MyNamesLex/All-Jams-And-Hackathons/README.md

 After he returned back to his computer my internet went offline for the remainder of the Jam and I couldn't really help Yacob with the game manually and had to talk to him to help in any way I really could since he is new to game development.
 He continued programming new aspects of the game and understanding and altering code I made whilst also working on other aspects of the game.
 This resulted in us not being able to produce a proper game for the game jam.

-I feel the way I handled the situation of not being able to properly work on this together was good because I communicated with him what needed to be done but all te things that i communcated to him (explain to the player how to play, what's going on, how to win etc) weren't properly implemented or weren't at all implemented.
+I feel the way I handled the situation of not being able to properly work on this together was good because I communicated with him what needed to be done but all the things that i communcated to him (explain to the player how to play, what's going on, how to win etc) weren't properly implemented or weren't at all implemented.
 This is no fault of his own as he is very new to Unity but this was a good experience for me to have on how to deal with roadblocks like this so I'm better equipped and experienced for the future if this or something similar to this happens again.

 _________________________________________________________________________________________________________________________________________________________________________

 (Made with the Unity Game Engine using C#)

 (COLLAB) Bullet Hell Jam 2022 -> https://mynameslex.itch.io/boost

+This is a different type of game then what I usually make but I really like this game, I collaborated with the same people from the previous game jam but this went drastically better as there was not any technical issues to inhibit our ability to collaborate.

 _________________________________________________________________________________________________________________________________________________________________________